What’s one place where you might spend a bit of time on a cruise ship, yet no one talks about it?

 Other bathrooms do have outlets, but you need to search for them.
 They typically aren’t near the counter where you would expect.
 Often they are overheard, built into the light.

-Unfortunately, no. The logistics of putting in a vent aren’t feasible on a cruise ship.
 That’s why it’s a good thing to travel with a companion that you are comfortable with.
-They will hear — and smell — anything that goes on on the bathroom.
+These vents don’t do much so whoever else is in the cabin will hear — and smell — anything that goes on on the bathroom.

 If you are self-conscious, you can always run some water or turn up the TV to drown out some of the noise.
 As for smells, those with a balcony can open the door to let in some fresh air or bring along some air freshener.
 We’ve heard good things about Poo-pourri, a spray that you put into the toilet before you go.
 The spray forms a layer over the water, helping to keep smells from escaping.

-It could be a challenge to shower, especially if you are a little bit bigger or if you have to bend over a lot to shave your legs, etc.
+Instead, you’ll have a shower (often round) that’s just a couple of feet wide.
+If you raise your arms to the side of your body, your elbows will likely hit the sides of the shower.
+That can make things a challenge to clean yourself.
+This is especially if you are a little bit bigger or if you have to bend over a lot to shave your legs, etc.

 The good news?
 There is still plenty of room to turn around and you can expect your shower will be a mounted spray wand with a hose attached.
 That way, you can just take down the wand and use it to spray wherever you need, instead of trying to contort yourself in a tiny shower.